 Warren B. Rudman Center Summer 2014 Fellowships

-The Warren B. Rudman Center Summer 2013 Fellowship Application was available in two formats, RTF & print friendly PDF.
-The deadline for submission was April 1, 2013 at 5:00 p.m., Eastern Standard Time) on Friday, April 4, 2014.
+The Warren B. Rudman Center Summer 2014 Fellowship Application is available in two formats, in Word & print friendly PDF.
+The deadline for submission is by 3:00 p.m.
+(Eastern Standard Time) on Friday, April 4, 2014.

 This $4,000 stipend is intended to cover basic living costs for students working at non-paying public interest organizations or at government agencies doing law-related work for the summer.
 The purpose of this stipend is to encourage students to consider working in public interest and government service jobs upon graduation.

 Read more about UNH Law's new Warren B. Rudman Center.